zlab-pub/qca_spectral_scan/README.md

 This app requires an Android phone with the following:

-- Android 7 or above (tested on Android 11 and 14)
+- Android 7 or above (tested on Google Pixel 5 with Android 11 and Android 14)
 - Root access (e.g. using [Magisk](https://github.com/topjohnwu/Magisk/))
 - Qualcomm qcacld-3.0 driver